hermit-os/kernel/README.md

 unikernel features for a better programmability and scalability for hierarchical systems.

+_We decided to develop the kernel in the future in [Rust](https://www.rust-lang.org).
+We promise that this will make it easier to maintain and to extend our kernel.
+All code beside the kernel will be still developed in their preffered languag (C/C++/Go/Fortran)._

+_This branch represents the transmission from C to Rust._

 ![HermitCore Demo](img/demo.gif)

 On the startup of HermitCore applications, cores are isolated from the Linux